Best Software for 3D Modeling in 2022

 Autodesk 3ds Max

 3ds Max is Autodesk’s PC-only 3D computer graphics program, used for TV and feature film production and for architectural and product visualisation.
-Like its sister software Maya, 3ds Max boasts a very robust toolset for 3D modelling, not to mention fluid simulations, hair and fur, plus character rigging and animation.
+Like its sister software Maya, 3ds Max boasts a very robust toolset for 3D modeling, not to mention fluid simulations, hair and fur, plus character rigging and animation.

 3ds Max offers a professional toolset and, unsurprisingly, comes with a professional price tag.
 However, students can get the software for free and a trial version is also available for 30 days.

-Borne out of the development team behind LightWave 3D, Modo has grown from a basic subdivision surface modeller to the fully-featured digital content creation app we know today.
+Borne out of the development team behind LightWave 3D, Modo has grown from a basic subdivision surface modeler to the fully-featured digital content creation app we know today.
 Its tools have been well thought through and implemented, making it very user-friendly, and when you throw in a really solid rendering system, it’s easy to see why Modo has grown in popularity.

 Modo might lack the high-end dynamics and simulation tools you might find in a program like Maya, but it holds its own when it comes to creating stunning artwork, producing as good a 3D render as any other package currently available.

-For CG Artists on a budget, it doesn’t get any better than Blender, the free modelling, texturing, animation and rendering app.
+For CG Artists on a budget, it doesn’t get any better than Blender, the free modeling, texturing, animation and rendering app.
 The each new version provides a modern, more consistent interface, plus high-quality viewport, real-time interactive rendering, and tons of fixes and features.

-LightWave was once the go-to app for TV sci-fi shows, but after a failed attempt to produce a modernised version, NewTek’s app lay fallow for several years.
+LightWave was once the go-to app for TV sci-fi shows, but after a failed attempt to produce a modernized version, NewTek’s app lay fallow for several years.
 However it’s recently enjoyed something of a renaissance, and an updated version was introduced at the start of 2021.

-Lightwave operates as two apps, Modeler – for building assets – and Layout for texturing, lighting, animation and rendering.
+Lightwave operates as two apps, Modeler – for building assets – and Layout for texturing, lighting, animation, and rendering.
 A lot of the underlying toolset is quite old (although it’s had a lot of new features added in the last few years) but that doesn’t stop it from being a solid digital content creation suite, with lots of features and a fast interactive PBR renderer.

-So ignore LightWave’s reputation: it’s a great 3D modelling app for learning the basics.
+So ignore LightWave’s reputation: it’s a great 3D modeling app for learning the basics.
 You can try it for yourself with the 30-day free trial, while students can pick up a copy for just $195.

-ZBrush is a standalone sculpting and modelling app that is best suited to the creation of organic forms – although recent updates have gradually improved its hard-surface abilities.
+ZBrush is a standalone sculpting and modeling app that is best suited to the creation of organic forms – although recent updates have gradually improved its hard-surface abilities.
 It works in a non-standard fashion, with a workflow and user interface that’s initially very hard to learn, so you really need to get ZBrush and use it every day to become proficient.

-However, ZBrush isn’t only for sculpting and modelling: it can also be used to create UV maps and paint textures, enabling seasoned artists to craft entire figures, with clothing and props, ready for rendering.
+However, ZBrush isn’t only for sculpting and modeling: it can also be used to create UV maps and paint textures, enabling seasoned artists to craft entire figures, with clothing and props, ready for rendering.
 ZBrush is a popular choice among artists wanting to 3D print toys and action figures, too, with tools specifically aimed at 3D printing.

 The biggest direct competitor to ZBrush is 3DCoat, from Ukrainian developer Pilgway.
-3DCoat arrived on the scene as a voxel-based digital sculpting app, but has grown over time, adding UV mapping, texture painting, retopology tools, Substance Painter-like smart materials, PBR rendering and more.
+3DCoat arrived on the scene as a voxel-based digital sculpting app but has grown over time, adding UV mapping, texture painting, retopology tools, Substance Painter-like smart materials, PBR rendering, and more.

-From its niche beginnings in 2007, 3DCoat is now in use in game dev studios around the world, and continues to grow and expand its feature set.
+From its niche beginnings in 2007, 3DCoat is now in use in-game dev studios around the world and continues to grow and expand its feature set.